dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 -----
 As noted in the table above, Docker image checksums are grabbed on refresh and should work as long as the image is from Quay.io, Docker Hub, Amazon ECR, or GitLab.
-It's also important to note that this is done for the Docker image registered on the tool through Dockstore and not necessarily the one included within the descriptor file itself.
+It's also important to note that this is done for the Docker image registered on the tool through Dockstore and not necessarily the one referenced within the descriptor file itself.

 Workflows and GitHub App Tools
 ------------------------------